Featherdale Wildlife Park: Ownership

-Featherdale Wildlife Park is a privately owned enterprise that has declared that their receive no government funding or financial support.
+Featherdale Wildlife Park is a privately owned enterprise that has declared that they receive no government funding or financial support.
 The ownership of Featherdale Wildlife Park has been transferred several times.
 In December 1996 it was purchased by Amalgamated Holding Limited (now Event Hospitality and Entertainment) owned Featherdale Wildlife Park as part of their investment in leisure and attractions for $5.5 million.
 In July 2013, it was purchased by Moss Capital for around AUD $15 million.
 It was reported that the management style and team, and cash flow attracted the current owners to its acquisition.
 Moss Capital later became the Elanor fund, which continues to hold the property.
 The Elanor Wildlife Park Fund was launched after the acquisition of Mogo Zoo, to potentially acquire further wildlife attractions.

 Management

-In 2014, the park was run by the general manager, Tim Sinclair-Smith.
-Previous owners, Moss Capital, have stated that the style of management and team at the premises are a reason the park is an attractive asset and functioning business.
+In 2014, Previous owners, Moss Capital, have stated that the style of management and team at the premises are a reason the park is an attractive asset and functioning business.
 The staff caring for the animals on the premises were in excess of 100 in 2013.
 There are approximately 73 staff at Featherdale Wildlife Park.